LimpidTech/kohana-resources/README.md

         'action'     => Kohana::config('resources.default_action'),
       ));

-Now, if you have a view with the filename **styles/common.css.php** you can access CSS files from your views directory with the URI **/styles/common.css** and you will get your CSS file back.
+Now, if you have a view with the path **styles/common.css.php** you can access CSS files from your views directory with the URI **/styles/common.css** and you will get your CSS file back.

 ## What's coming next?